 Interested parties from Indigenous communities, industry and the public are welcome to subscribe.

-Comments and feedback can be sent to the Director of Strategic Relations.
+Comments and feedback can be sent to the Manager of Process Enhancement and Strategic Relations.

 Indigenous Relations is currently accepting, reviewing and analyzing ongoing input from First Nations, Metis Settlements, industry and municipal stakeholders through written submissions.

 The ministry is developing an Indigenous Knowledge Policy to help guide how government and Alberta Energy Regulator staff can respectfully consider and include Indigenous knowledge in land and natural resource planning and decision-making.

 Government is receiving guidance throughout the policy development process from Indigenous Elders and knowledge-keepers.

 Connect with the Aboriginal Consultation Office, contact the office near you:

 Was this page helpful?